Corsica is an island, so there are only two ways to go: ferry or airplane.

 The duration of the trip depends on the departure and destination harbor, and of the type of ferry (cruise ferry or high speed craft).

-Cruise ferries from Marseille are generally scheduled overnight with a cruise ferry: you sleep on board and wake up in Corsica.
+Cruise ferries from Marseille are generally scheduled overnight: you sleep on board and wake up in Corsica.
 The shortest trip is from Livorno to Bastia, only 4 hours.

 For schedules and prices, visit the Corsica ferries company website: http://www.corsica-ferries.co.uk/

 Or the Corsica Linea company website: https://www.corsicalinea.com/eng

 From Sardinia: There are ferries connecting Sardinia and Corsica.
 The shortest trip is from Santa Teresa to Bonifacio, which are facing each other across the straits of Bonifacio: one hour. http://www.mobylines.com/routes/sardinia/ferry-bonifacio-santa-teresa.html